HewlettPackard/spire-k8s-operator/README.md

-# Kubernetes Operator for SPIRE
+# SPIRE Operator

-The [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for SPIRE configures, deploys, and helps ensure that a SPIRE server and agents are up and running in a Kubernetes cluster based on basic user-defined specifications.
+The SPIRE [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) configures, deploys, and helps ensure that a SPIRE server and agents are up and running in a Kubernetes cluster based on basic user-defined specifications.

 This is a proof-of-concept project by the interns under the Identity and Access Management of GreenLake Platform (summer 2023).